Kyiv Post: History

+In 2024 Following the passing of Adnan Kivan, ownership of the newspaper passed to his son, Ruslan.

+Editorial policy and news coverage

+Sunden built the newspaper into a profitable enterprise, one that served the needs of the expatriate community that then regarded Ukraine as a potential hotspot for investment.
+He held to libertarian and anti-Communist views on the editorial and opinion pages, but established the business model of editorial independence on the news pages.
+He said the policy is good for business and news.
+Sunden was controversial for allowing paid "massage" advertisements from women engaging in ‘escort’ services.

 Historically, the editorial policy has supported democracy, Western integration and free markets for Ukraine.
 It has published numerous investigative stories, including coverage of the 2000 murder of journalist Georgiy Gongadze, in which ex-Ukrainian President Leonid Kuchma is a prime suspect; the 2004 Orange Revolution, in which a massive public uprising blocked Viktor Yanukovych from taking power as president after the rigged presidential election of 26 November 2004; the 2013–14 EuroMaidan Revolution that overthrew Yanukovych as president; the Russian invasion of Crimea; the war in the Donbas region; and Oligarch Watch.

-On 8 November 2021, the paper's website published a statement by owner Adnan Kivan announcing the temporary halt in operations of the newspaper claiming "One day, we hope to reopen the newspaper bigger and better."
-Reporters at the Kyiv Post replied in a joint statement that the sudden closure came on the heels of Kivan's attempt to "infringe" on their editorial independence.
-Some of these reporters founded a new English-language publication named The Kyiv Independent, which is funded by donations and published its first newsletter on 26 November 2021, and its website on December 2.
-Kivan later stated he intended to make the newspaper more advertisement-friendly.

-On 11 November 2021, Luc Chénier, whose background is in advertisement, was appointed as new CEO on the Kyiv Post.
-On 24 December 2021, Bohdan Nahaylo was appointed as new editor and the paper resumed publication.

-In 2024 Following the passing of Adnan Kivan, ownership of the newspaper passed to his son, Ruslan Kivan, who continues to develop the media project while maintaining its editorial independence and expanding its international presence as Ukraine’s true global voice.